bgplab/bgplab/policy/6-med/index.md

 [^WS]: Using your chosen devices in the ISP network might make it easier to check the status of the BGP tables on X1 and X2.
 It will also consume more memory (Cumulus Linux and FRR are very memory-efficient).

 !!!
 Tip
     *netlab* will configure IP addressing, OSPF, BGP, IBGP sessions, EBGP sessions, and BGP prefix advertisements on your routers.
-If you're not using *netlab* you'll have to configure your routers manually.
+If you're not using *netlab*, you'll have to configure your routers manually.

 ## Check the BGP Tables on External Routers